UAE GCAA - CAR 1.035 Quality System Considerations

 2/ Why did the business area not know it was a problem?

-We compensate to a degree by requiring the PH (Business Area Owner) to determine the Root Cause – however ineffective determination of RC is a major disconnect in what could otherwise by an excellent system.
+We compensate to a degree by requiring the PH (Business Area Owner) to determine the Root Cause – however ineffective determination of RC is a major disconnect in what could otherwise be an excellent system.

 As a final comment consider if the CAA makes a finding – then we finish up with 3 issues: